0x4248/notebook/content/99 Meta/Legal information.md

 # Legal information

 ***
 This page contains legal information about my notes.
+These notes take time to write so personally I think its right to make them under a clear and simple licence that provides me intellectual property rights and attribution, whilst keeping the content free and open to anyone.

+*I believe the internet should be free and open to everyone.
+Which is why:*

+>[!check]- No geo restrictions or censorship
+> Unless government laws have locked content in a region which is out of my control.

+>[!check]- No paywalls

 ## Content licence
 Here is a basic run down with how you can use most of my notes on this site: